 Composting is a process in which you’re recycling organic materials, such as food scraps from your kitchen or your yard waste, like grass clippings and leaves.
 When you add these materials to your soil, it improves the health of your soil.
 It also saves the landfills and the air by not taking up unnecessary space in the landfills and cutting down on greenhouse gases.
-Keep reading to learn more about composting and how long it takes for your compost efforts to turn into usable soil for your garden and plants.
+So how long does it take to make compost?
+Read ahead to learn more about composting and how long it takes for your compost efforts to turn into usable soil for your garden and plants.

 Soil is more than just “dirt,” it’s the foundation of the garden.
 Soil contains minerals, organic matter, living organisms, water, and air.
 These elements come together naturally, interacting slowly and constantly over time.
 Soil acts as an anchor that holds plants in place.
 It’s a reservoir of nutrients and moisture that nourishes plants.
 Healthy soil is home to countless microfauna, such as insects, bacteria, fungi, and others that create a living, self-perpetuating ecosystem on which the garden depends.